jsconan/whoop-box/README.md

 The source code should have been downloaded, as well as the libraries.

 Note: you can also use a graphical interface tool.
 In this case, please make it can also install the submodules.

+### <a name='Configuration'></a>Configuration

+The configuration may be changed locally.
+To not collide with changes in the main implementation, the configuration files are not versioned.
+Instead, you will find `-dist` files that contain a copy of the typical configuration.

+From a fresh copy of the project, you will need first to create these configuration files.
+The easiest way is to call the `init.sh` script, that will take care of this for you.
+The configuration files will also be checked and created if needed each time the `render.sh` script is called.

+This initial creation of the configuration files could also be done manually.
+Here is how:

+1. Go to the `config` folder
+2. Copy any of the files having a `-dist` suffix in their name to a file without this suffix.

+    _Example:_ copy `config-dist.scad` to `config.scad`